brexhq/intellij-codeowners-plugin/README.md

 Adds a widget to your IDE's status bar showing which users or teams own  the currently opened file, as defined by your project's [CODEOWNERS file](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/about-code-owners).
-Multile codeowners are supported by displaying a list of owners on click, and clicking an owner will navigate to the line of the CODEOWNERS file which declares the currently open file's ownership.
+Multiple code owners are supported by displaying a list of owners when you click the widget, and clicking an owner will navigate to the line of the CODEOWNERS file which declares the currently open file's ownership.
 <!-- Plugin description end -->

 ### Installing from the Releases page